gijzelaerr/php-secookie/README.md

 * Allow binding PHP Sessions to "Domain" and "Path" (see below);
 * Easy to use PHP Session API;
 * Uses a "Canary" to regularly refresh session ID;
+* Expires the PHP Session on the server;
 * Implements `SameSite`;
 * Unit tests with PHPUnit;